pingcap/docs-cn/best-practices/readonly-nodes.md

 ---
 title: Best Practices for Read-Only Storage Nodes
-summary: Learn how to configure read-only storage nodes to physically isolate important online services.
+summary: This document introduces configuring read-only storage nodes for isolating high-tolerance delay loads from online services.
+Steps include marking TiKV nodes as read-only, using Placement Rules to store data on read-only nodes as learners, and using Follower Read to read data from read-only nodes.
 ---

 # Best Practices for Read-Only Storage Nodes